Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Background

 A third analytical category is network analysis, moving beyond aggregated or sequential views to focus explicitly on modeling the relational dependencies among entities within a learning system.
-Network analysis models systems as sets of nodes (representing entities) connected by edges (representing relationships), providing a powerful lens for understanding relational structures \cite{newman2018networks}.
-In learning analytics, this paradigm is particularly valuable because learning is increasingly understood as a social and cognitive process embedded within networks of interactions, resources, and ideas \cite{vygotsky1978mind,chen2022networks}.
-Early and well-established applications of network analysis in the field have primarily focused on social network analysis to map the structure of social interactions in online forums or collaborative environments \cite{saqr2019role,chen2018fostering}.
-These studies productively use metrics like centrality and density or inference methods such as stochastic actor-oriented models (SAOM) to analyze students' structural positions, interaction dynamics, as well as relate these patterns to academic performance and collaborative outcomes \cite{zou2021exploring, wang2024will}.
-However, this focus on social interactions represents only one dimension of the learning process, creating a need for methods that can analyze the critical associations between concepts, behaviors, and cognitive states that constitute the substance of learning itself.
+Network analysis models systems as sets of nodes (representing entities) connected by edges (representing relationships), providing a powerful lens for understanding relational structures \citep{newman2018networks}.
+In learning analytics, this paradigm is particularly valuable because learning is increasingly understood as a social and cognitive process embedded within networks of interactions, resources, and ideas \citep{vygotsky1978mind}.